PoisotLab/ms_svd_imputation/manuscript.md

 This genus includes the rabies virus (RABV), and other neurotropic rabies-related viruses [@Warrell2004RabOth].

+Table 2: Top 10 likely missing interactions across the entire dataset using the connectance of the network as initial values
 | Hosts species          | Viruses genus |
 |------------------------|---------------|
 | Sus scrofa             | Lyssavirus    |